-Residents of the township have a median household income \$151,034.
-Only Liberty Township is \$152,384. higher, at comparison, Delaware County as a whole had a median household income of \$104,332.
+Residents of the township have a median household income of \$151,034.
+Only Liberty Township is \$152,384. higher, at By comparison, Delaware County as a whole had a median household income of \$104,332.
 The township's Median Household Income is also well above the Median Household Income for the State of Ohio (\$54,533) and the Columbus Metropolitan Area (\$62,898).

-This affluent level of income is reflected in the education of residents.
-Again, according to the American Community Survey, 37.5% have at least a Bachelor's degree with just under 20% maintaining a Graduate or Professional degree.
-Genoa and Concord are higher, each at about 45% Bachelor's.
+According to the American Community Survey, 37.5% of Berlin Township residents have at least a Bachelor's degree with just under 20% maintaining a Graduate or Professional degree.